datagrok-ai/public/help/develop/how-to/build-an-app.md

-* For short samples of using API, go to https://public.datagrok.ai/js and observe a "Samples" block, or alternatively — access it via the "Help" button at the bottom of the activity bar on the left of the Datagrok's main window, and then follow to `JavaScript API Samples`.
+* For short samples of using API, go to https://public.datagrok.ai/js and observe a "Samples" block, or alternatively — access it via the "Help" button at the bottom of the activity bar on the left of the Datagrok's main window, and then follow to `JavaScript API Samples`

-* The sources of these snippets are all located at https://github.com/datagrok-ai/public/tree/master/packages/ApiSamples.
+* The sources of these snippets are all located at https://github.com/datagrok-ai/public/tree/master/packages/ApiSamples

 * Check all our demo codes at `https://github.com/datagrok-ai/public/tree/master/packages`.
-For instance, you may find there a package [Viewers](https://github.com/datagrok-ai/public/tree/master/packages/Viewers) which showcases a variery of viewers one can build on Datagrok, or a [Chem package](https://github.com/datagrok-ai/public/tree/master/packages/Chem), which shows how in-browser computations with WebAssembly may be organized on the platform.
+For instance, you may find there a package [Viewers](https://github.com/datagrok-ai/public/tree/master/packages/Viewers) which showcases a variery of viewers one can build on Datagrok, or a [Chem package](https://github.com/datagrok-ai/public/tree/master/packages/Chem), which shows how in-browser computations with WebAssembly may be organized on the platform

-Developers who's been starting with the platform recently has shared their experience: the samples above became a major source of knowledge for their daily work with the platform.
-We recommend you to recall these locations too, and resort to them for resolving your daily technical questions in addition to posting questions and suggestions on our [Community Forum](https://community.datagrok.ai/) at https://community.datagrok.ai/.
+As some experience was shared to us, the samples above became a major source of knowledge for newcomers' daily work with the platform.
+We recommend you to recall these locations too, and resort to them in your daily technical questions.
+That is, in addition to posting questions and suggestions on our [Community Forum](https://community.datagrok.ai/) at https://community.datagrok.ai/.

 ## Data Access